Indigenous Girls' Rights

 Justice for Girls recommends

 Indigenous girls are disproportionately criminalized by the Canadian justice system.
-Racist stereotypes about the assumed criminality of racialized and Indigenous girls mediate the courts’ response to poverty related offences.
-Over years of advocacy, Justice for Girls has observed that the courts tend to respond to Indigenous girls as though it is inevitable that they will become criminal and drug/alcohol addicted and that their lives may only be salvaged through the harsh treatment of the criminal law.
-Racism is a significant factor in the policing and incarceration of Indigenous young women.
+Racist stereotypes about the assumed criminality of racialized and Indigenous girls influence the courts’ response to poverty related offences.
+Over years of advocacy, Justice for Girls has observed that the courts tend to respond to Indigenous girls as though it is inevitable that they will become criminal and drug/alcohol addicted, and that their lives may only be salvaged through the harsh treatment of the criminal law.

 ______________________________________________________________________________